edexter/population-genetics/Linux_cookbook.md

 | Delete file | `rm [file]` |
 | Delete directory | `rm -r [directory]` |
 | Get help | `man [command]` or `[command] --help` |

+# Misc notes
+* Linux is case sensitive.
+You can have a file named "results.txt" and "Results.txt" in the same folder.
+I prefer to avoid capital letters in file and directory names unless I have a very specific reason to use them.
+Whatever approach you take, just be consistent.
+* Never use spaces in file or directory names.
+Always use the underscore character _ instead.
+Example: "my_project" instead of "my project".
+You can also use dashes in place of a space, but this is less good because there are multiple types of dashes that look almost identical on the screen.
+* Need to explain the difference between absolute paths and relative paths
+* Need to explain what flags are in linux commands (examples -r for folder operations, ls -lh showing flag combination syntax)